alexdphan/babyagi-chroma-agent/README.md

 Inspired by [Yoheina Kajima's BabyAGI](https://github.com/yoheinakajima/babyagi)

+[babyagi-chroma](https://github.com/alexdphan/babyagi-chroma) repository has the advantage of using a free vector storage option (Chroma) locally, which makes it more appealing for users who want to avoid the potential costs associated with other vector storage options such as Pinecone.
+This difference can be a significant factor when being able to run projects at a cost.

 # Objective

 This Python script is an example of an AI-powered task management system.
 The system uses Langchain, OpenAI and Chroma's Vector Database to create, prioritize, and execute tasks.
 The main idea behind this system is that it creates tasks based on the result of previous tasks and a predefined objective.
-The script then uses OpenAI's natural language processing (NLP) capabilities to create new tasks based on the objective, and Chroma to store and retrieve task results for context.
+The script then uses Langchain's OpenAI natural language processing (NLP) capabilities to create new tasks based on the objective, and Chroma to store and retrieve task results for context.
 This is a pared-down version of the original [Task-Driven Autonomous Agent](https://twitter.com/yoheinakajima/status/1640934493489070080?s=20) (Mar 28, 2023).

 This README will cover the following: